Self-induced heterogeneity in deeply supercooled liquids

 We simulate three-dimensional non-additive polydisperse hard spheres with a flat distribution of particle diameters and polydispersity around 23\% (details as in \cite{berthier2020measure}).
 To probe elementary systems, we use the smallest possible system size with periodic boundary conditions.
 Too small systems have an incorrect pair correlation~\cite{buchner1999potential} and can be structurally unstable~\cite{brumer2004numerical}.
-We settle for $N=111$ particles (a smaller system with $N=71$ too easily crystallised), which is smaller than the extension of the dynamic heterogeneity, see Fig.~\ref{fig:local}(a).
-We perform constant pressure Monte Carlo simulations at constant temperature (set to $T=1$, for convenience), and use the pressure $P$ as control parameter.
-This is convenient as $P$ plays for hard spheres a role strictly equivalent to $1/T$ in systems with soft interactions~\cite{berthier2009glass}.
+We settle for $N=111$ particles (a smaller system with $N=71$ too easily crystallised), which is smaller than the extension of the dynamic heterogeneity, see Fig.~\ref{fig:local}(a), but has an average behaviour comparable to larger systems.
+We perform constant pressure Monte Carlo simulations at constant temperature \revv{(set to $T=1$, for convenience in units where the Boltzmann constant $k_B$ is also unity)}, and use the pressure $P$ as control parameter (constant density simulations would yield equivalent results). {This is also convenient} as $P$ \revv{(or, rather the compressibility factor $P/(\rho k_B T)$, where $\rho$ is the number density)} plays for hard spheres a role strictly equivalent to $1/T$ in systems with soft interactions~\cite{berthier2009glass}.
 For this system~\cite{berthier2020measure}, $P=20$ corresponds to the onset of slow dynamics, $P=26$ to the mode-coupling crossover, and $P = 37$ is a conservative estimate of the experimental glass transition.
 One Monte Carlo timestep represents $N$ attempts to perform a translational move.
-The unit length is the average particle diameter.
+The unit length is the average particle diameter, and the particle sizes are kept constant in each sample.